troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 The best pundit in his field is utterly worthless if he can't communicate properly.

 Again, this is a fuzzy field.
-I have seen people write huge fyi mails by default as part of a "cover your ass" mentality.
+There's somewhat surprisingly (at least it was to me) thin line between a succinct mail sent out to all stakeholders and huge fyi mails by default as part of a "cover your ass" mentality.

 What makes for good communication?